-Single-item containers: Packages are only stored sorted.
-Single item deliveries are recommended, but are not absolutely necessary.
+Single-item containers: Packages are only stored by type.
+Single item deliveries are recommended but are not mandatory.

-Mixed packs: If a pallet or package is not delivered sorted, articles in the pack must be clearly differentiated and labelled.
+Mixed containers: If a pallet or package is not delivered sorted by type, articles in the container must be clearly differentiated and labelled.

 We recommend spatial separation, clear labelling and clear arrangement!